+In some cases, lighting for safety purposes will necessarily take priority, and lighting impacts may therefore be unavoidable.
 The negative impacts of night lighting should be mitigated in the following ways:

-- Install light fixtures that provide precisely directed illumination to reduce light "spillage" beyond the immediate surrounds of the light source, including interior or undercover lighting sources; - ii.
+- i.
+Install light fixtures that provide precisely directed illumination to reduce light "spillage" beyond the immediate surrounds of the light source, including interior or undercover lighting sources; - ii.
 Façade lighting to be limited to accents and features, avoiding large parts of the exterior of buildings to be lit from any side, but especially not the facades facing the R312 scenic route, nearby homes and any of the Cultural Landscapes surrounding. - iii.
 Pedestrian pathways, parking areas and vehicular roads should be lit with low level 'bollard' type lights or post lights (maximum 3m tall) that are fully shielded (pointing downward).
 Fully shielded fixtures minimize skyglow, glare and light trespass. - iv.
-No "always-on" security flood lights, naked or exposed peripheral/boundary lighting or uncovered luminaires of any kind should be visible from public roads, the Scenic route, surrounding residential areas or the Cultural Landscapes that surround the site. - v.
-Security lighting should be activated on movement as far as possible. - vi.
-The 6m perimeter lighting proposed to encircle the development periphery is not supported.
-Future SDP plans must include a lighting proposal as called for in 7.3.1 (b) iv.). - vii.
+Security lighting should be activated on movement as far as possible. - v.
+The 6m perimeter lighting proposed to encircle the development periphery is not supported. - vi.
+All future SDP plans must include a lighting proposal (as called for in 7.3.1 (b) iv.). - vii.
 Light emitting diodes ("LEDs") are appropriate for outdoor lighting.
 If it is necessary to use white light, low-color-temperature LED lighting should be used on the condition that the brightness can be dimmed when they aren't needed for active use (for example: to light empty parking lots etc.) - viii.
-Because blue light brightens the night sky more than any other color of light (International Dark Sky Association, 2021), it's important to minimize the amount emitted.
-The proposed development should use warm light sources (lower color temperatures) for outdoor lighting: a maximum of 3000 Kelvins is recommended.
+Because blue light brightens the night sky more than any other color of light (International Dark Sky Association, 2021), it is important to minimize the amount emitted.
+The proposed development should use warm light sources wherever possible (lower color temperatures) for outdoor lighting: a maximum of 3000 Kelvins is recommended.